spice2x/spice2x.github.io/CONTRIBUTING.md

   * All currently supported games / versions must continue to work.
   * Backwards compatibility must be preserved, unless there is a really good reason to break it.
 This includes (but not limited to): global/local config files, command line parameters, game patches, device interop (e.g., card readers), and SpiceAPI / Companion interop.
   * Reasonable level of compatibility with the last release of original spicetools is expected.
 The stated goal of spice2x is to be a drop-in replacement for spicetools.
-  * Simply put, if someone has an existing install of spicetools/spice2x, copying over new version of spice2x should not result in different behavior or loss of functionality.
+  * Simply put, if someone has an existing install of spicetools/spice2x, copying over new version of spice2x should not result in vastly different behavior or major loss of functionality.
 * Make sure you compile with the included Docker script and ensure you do not introduce **any** new compiler warnings or build breaks.
 The Docker script is the standard build environment, your custom Linux build environment or MSVC can be used during development, but you must validate the final build using Docker.
-* Do not submit snippets of code as a "patch".
-Exceptions can be made for trivial changes (correct a typo, fix a single line of code...), but otherwise, a successfully compiled & fully tested patch file is required when submitting for review.
 * Do not make code changes in unrelated areas; i.e., do not run code linters and auto-formatters for parts of the code that you didn't modify.
 * Try to submit smaller chunks of code, instead one gigantic patch.
 For example, don't submit a patch for "Improve feature XYZ"; instead, submit "Change how A works to prepare for feature XYZ" "Refactor B for feature XYZ" "Add feature B to enable feature XYZ".
-* Write to the log for anything useful - it helps immensely with debugging post-mortem.
+* Write to the log for anything useful - it helps immensely with troubleshooting and debugging.
 At the same time though, avoid spamming the log for something trivial.

 ### UI text
 spice2x has a global audience; majority of the user base do not speak English as their first language.